Earnings before interest, taxes, depreciation and amortization: Usage and criticism

 EBITDA is widely used when assessing the performance of a company.
 EBITDA is useful to assess the underlying profitability of the operating businesses alone, i.e. how much profit the business generates by providing the services, selling the goods etc. in the given time period.
-This type of analysis is useful to get a view of the profitability of the operating business alone, as the cost items ignored in the EBITDA computation are largely independent from the operating business: The interest payments depend on the financing structure of the company, the tax payments on the relevant jurisdictions as well as the interest payments, the depreciation on the asset base and depreciation policy chosen and the amortisation on takeover history with its effect on goodwill among others.
+This type of analysis is useful to get a view of the profitability of the operating business alone, as the cost items ignored in the EBITDA computation are largely independent from the operating business: The interest payments depend on the financing structure of the company, the tax payments in the relevant jurisdictions as well as the interest payments, the depreciation on the asset base (and depreciation policy chosen), and the amortisation on takeover history with its effect on goodwill among others.
 EBITDA is widely used to measure the valuation of private and public companies (e.g. saying that a certain company trades at x times EBITDA, meaning that the company value as expressed through its stock price equates to x times its EBITDA).
 In its attempt to display EBITDA as a measure of the underlying profitability of the operating business, EBITDA is often adjusted for extraordinary expenses, i.e. expenses that the company believes do not occur on a regular basis.
 These adjustments can include bad debt expenses, any legal settlements paid, costs for acquisitions, charitable contributions and salaries of the owner or family members.
 The resulting metric is called adjusted EBITDA or EBITDA before exceptionals.

 A negative EBITDA indicates that a business has fundamental problems with profitability.
 A positive EBITDA, on the other hand, does not necessarily mean that the business generates cash.
-This is because the cash generation of a business depends on EBITDA as well as on capital expenditures (needed to replace assets that have broken down), taxes, interest and movements in Working Capital.
+This is because the cash generation of a business depends on capital expenditures (needed to replace assets that have broken down), taxes, interest and movements in working capital as well as on EBITDA.

 While being a useful metric, one should not rely on EBITDA alone when assessing the performance of a company.
 The biggest criticism of using EBITDA as a measure to assess company performance is that it ignores the need for capital expenditures in its assessment.
 However, capital expenditures are needed to maintain the asset base which in turn allows for generating EBITDA.
 Warren Buffett famously asked, "Does management think the tooth fairy pays for capital expenditures?".
 A fix often employed is to assess a business on the metric EBITDA - Capital Expenditures.